-Now we project the curve $c$ in the canonical way on the base space ${\cal M}.$ This projected curve $\pi(c)$ is described by the system of equations $\pi(c):q^{\alpha} =q^{\alpha}(t), \; \alpha=1, \ldots, n, \; t \in {\mathbb R}.$ The vector field $X$ transforms under this canonical projection into a vector field $\pi_*(X).$ As we can see from (\ref{czw2}) the vector field $\pi_*(X)$ is parallely propagated on the curve $\pi(c).$ Thus we conclude that the induced symplectic connection guarantees that for every vector field $X$ parallely transported along the curve $c$ on the cotangent bundle ${\cal T^*M}$ the canonical projection $\pi_*(X)$ of this field on the base space ${\cal M}$ is parallely propagated along the projected curve $\pi(c).$
+Now we project the curve $c$ in the canonical way on the base space ${\cal M}.$ This projected curve $\pi(c)$ is described by the system of equations $\pi(c):q^{\alpha} =q^{\alpha}(t), \; \alpha=1, \ldots, n, \; t \in {\mathbb R}.$ The vector field $X$ transforms under this canonical projection into a vector field $\pi_*(X).$ As we can see from (\ref{czw2}) the vector field $\pi_*(X)$ is parallel propagated on the curve $\pi(c).$ Thus we conclude that \begin{pr} Every compatible symplectic connection guarantees that for every vector field $X$ parallel transported along the curve $c$ on the cotangent bundle ${\cal T^*M}$ the canonical projection $\pi_*(X)$ of this field on the base space ${\cal M}$ is parallel propagated along the projected curve $\pi(c).$ \end{pr}

-Moreover, if we consider the vector field $X^i= \frac{d\tilde{q}^i(t)}{dt}$ then we see that the canonical projection of any geodesic in ${\cal T^*M}$ with respect to the linear symplectic connection $ \gamma$ onto the base space ${\cal M}$ is the geodesic with respect to the linear symmetric connection $\Gamma$ with the same affine parameter.
+Moreover, if we consider the vector field $X^i= \frac{d\tilde{q}^i(t)}{dt},$ we see that the canonical projection of any geodesic in ${\cal T^*M}$ with respect to the compatible symplectic connection $ \gamma$ onto the base space ${\cal M}$ is the geodesic with respect to the linear symmetric connection $\Gamma$ with the same affine parameter.

 Let $\theta $ denote, as before, the basic $1-$form on the cotangent bundle ${\cal T^*M}.$ The canonical vector field ${ V}$ on ${\cal T^*M}$ is defined by the relation